kessler-frost/kratos/kratos-presentation.md

 ## Enter Kratos

-Here's a crazy idea: What if agents only existed when they had work to do?
+Now: What if agents - and their intelligence - only existed when actually needed?

 - Spin up isolated microVMs on demand
 - Load exactly the model you need for the task
 - Run the agent, get the result, clean up completely
-- Each agent gets its own secure sandbox
+- Each agent gets its own targeted sandbox with the right model for the job

 ---